Batizovce: Geography

 The municipality lies at an altitude of 756 metres and covers an area of 14.348 km².
 It has a population of about 2125 people.

 History

 In historical records the village was first mentioned in 1264.
 Locals had been engaged in agriculture, forestry, pottery, weaving and charcoal production.
-In 1934 they began to be employed in Svit industrial facilities.
+In 1934 they began to be employed in industrial facilities in Svit.